-- 174. Victoria is a sixteen-year old female native and citizen of Honduras.
+- 179. Victoria is a sixteen-year old female native and citizen of Honduras.
 She is an unaccompanied minor and the mother of a one-year old child.
 In 2017, members of the infamous 18th Street gang held her at gunpoint and threatened her with death if she did not submit herself sexually to the leader of the gang.
 Fearful for her life, she was able to flee to a separate part of Honduras.
-Shortly thereafter, the very same gang members followed her and repeated the same threats, demanding that she submit and become the property of the gang. - 175.
+Shortly thereafter, the very same gang members followed her and repeated the same threats, demanding that she submit and become the property of the gang. - 180.
 Victoria came to Tijuana with a refugee caravan in April 2018, intending to seek asylum in the United States.
 She lived in a migrant shelter for four months but was in constant fear of murder and other crime and was threatened by male strangers on a number of occasions.
-She was also fearful that she would be forced into sex trafficking as the 18th Street Gang had attempted.

-176. On October 8, 2018, Victoria sought to access the asylum process by presenting herself at the San Ysidro POE, despite her fears that she and her son would be subject to the U.S. child separation policy.
+She was also fearful that she would be forced into sex trafficking as the 18th Street Gang had attempted. - 181.
+On October 8, 2018, Victoria sought to access the asylum process by presenting herself at the San Ysidro POE, despite her fears that she and her son would be subject to the U.S. child separation policy.
 When she arrived, she informed the CBP officials of her intent to apply for asylum and her fear of returning to Honduras.
 In response, the CBP official told her that she could not apply for asylum at that time, and that she had to speak with a Mexican officer instead.
 The CBP official did not give further instruction as to which Mexican officer or where to locate the officer.

-177. Victoria would like to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understands that she would likely be turned away again.
-Victoria is fearful of remaining in Tijuana, for her life and the life of her son.
-She cannot remain and believes seeking assistance from the Mexican government would be futile.
+- 182. At the time the First Amended Complaint was filed, Victoria desired to return immediately to seek access to the asylum process by presenting herself at the San Ysidro POE, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understood that she would likely be turned away again.
+Victoria was fearful of remaining in Tijuana, for her life and the life of her son.
+She could not remain and believed seeking assistance from the Mexican government would be futile. - 183.
+Following the filing of the First Amended Complaint in this case, Defendants made arrangements to facilitate the entry of Victoria and her child into the United States.